Partially Coherent X-Ray Oscilex Radiation from a FEL-Modulated Positron Bunch during Its Planar Channeling in a Crystalline Undulator: Introduction

-The results of article \cite{Gevorgian2013} show that one can use X-ray CUR for study of the microbunching process in XFEL and for the production of monochromatic intense beam.
-A review on the coherent X-ray radiation of various types produced by the modulated (microbunched) bunch in amorphous and crystalline radiators \cite{Ispirian2013} was given.
-In the present article, coherent X-ray radiation formed by the modulated positron bunch in a crystalline undulator (CU) at a zero angle is developed.
-Furthermore, a proposed method aims to determine a crucial parameter of the modulation density of a particle bunch --- a modulation depth.
-This method involves utilizing a crystalline undulator as a microradiator immediately following SASE XFEL.
-Importantly, this approach serves as an alternative to our prior recommendation \cite{HGevorgyan2017}.
+The results of article \cite{Gevorgian2013} show that one can use X-ray CUR for study of the microbunching process in XFEL and for the production of a monochromatic powerful photon beam.
+A review on the coherent X-ray radiation of various types produced by the modulated (microbunched) bunch in amorphous and crystalline radiators is given in \cite{Ispirian2013}.

+When the bunch energy is much greater than the threshold energy for radiation generation in a dispersive medium of a CU, not only hard photons (CUR) are emitted, but also soft photons at zero angle.
+The frequency of these soft photons is independent of the bunch energy and is determined by the electron plasma frequency of the medium and the oscillation frequency of the charged particles within the bunch \cite{Gevorgian2005}.
+In the present article, due to its distinct properties, we coin the name \emph{oscillationally-excited} (shortly \emph{Oscilex}) \emph{radiation} to this distinct type of radiation.
+The abbreviation ``oscilex=oscillation+excitation'' captures the essence of radiation arising from oscillatory motion that induces excitation in a medium (a cold electron plasma).

+The authors of \cite{Kostyuk2013} propose generating coherent hard CUR using a particle beam with a comb-like initial distribution, which is subsequently ``picobunched'' in a FEL.
+This effect is achievable with a superdense particle beam.
+In contrast, Oscilex radiation is significantly softer and can be more readily tuned to the FEL wavelength, enabling its generation using a particle beam with current densification and without the need for prior beam conditioning.

 This paper is organized as follows.
-In Sec.~\ref{sec:theory} we present the general theory of CUR.
-In Sec.~\ref{sec:CU}, we explain the conditions for crystalline undulator radiation and present it's final analytical formulas and characteristics.
-In Sec.~\ref{sec:coherent}, we present the theory of coherent radiation of modulated positron bunch and consider the case of a symmetric bunch.
-In Sec.~\ref{sec:num}, we show our numerical results for the case of positron bunch with LCLS parameters and modulated in SASE XFEL.
+In Sec.~\ref{sec:theory} we present the general theory of undulator radiation.
+In Sec.~\ref{sec:CU}, we distinguish two types of radiation due to dispersive medium polarization --- CUR and Oscilex radiation, and derive formula for the photon number of two components of spontaneous Oscilex radiation from a single positron, one due to CU and another due to channeling oscillations.
+In Sec.~\ref{sec:coherent}, we present the theory of coherent radiation and the form-factors of a symmetric bunch with Gaussian longitudinal and transverse density distributions.
+In Sec.~\ref{DIR-mod}, we present partially coherent radiation gains of spontaneous Oscilex radiation components from a modulated bunch in Subsec.~\ref{DIR-mod-ch} due to (1) channeling and in Subsec.~\ref{DIR-mod-CU} due to (2) CU oscillations.
+In Sec.~\ref{sec:num}, we show our numerical results for this radiation in the case of positron bunch with LCLS parameters and modulated in SASE XFEL.
 Finally, Sec.~\ref{sec:concl} presents the conclusions.